By Ray Bernard PSP, CHS-III

 This is the second of a multi-part series that provides 15 important perspectives from which to validate your Security Program.
-If this is the first article you have seen in this series, please read at least the introductory article below before launching into the validation steps.
+If this is the first article you have seen in this series, please read the WHY VALIDATE? introductory article before launching into the validation steps.
 You may also download a PDF version of this article.

 Validation Attribute: Defensible

 Definition: 1. that can be defended in argument; capable of withstanding attack.

 The overall mission of security is to reduce security risks to acceptable levels, at an acceptable cost.
 The defensibility of any particular security program element consists of knowing exactly what is being done, why it is being done, and how its costs are acceptable to the alternatives of not doing anything or to doing something else.

 This is why there are two things that seriously undermine the defensibility of a security program:

 - lack of documentation that includes the rationale for the security program elements